abugroon/Library-Management-System/README.md

 ## Features
 - Manage books: add, edit, delete, list, and search by keyword.
+- Capture optional descriptions for each book and include them in search results.
 - Manage members: add, edit, delete, and list students or professors.
 - Borrowing workflow: enforce copy availability and per-role loan limits (students up to 3, professors up to 5).
 - Track active loans with automatic due dates (14 days for students, 28 days for professors).